Shalini-m27/Revenue-Analysis-Dashboard/README.md

 ----
 📌 Project Overview
 ----
-This project is an interactive Revenue Analysis Dashboard designed to analyze business performance using sales data.
+This project is an interactive Revenue Analysis Dashboard designed to analyze business performance using sales data which I have cleaned it using power query.
 The dashboard provides insights into revenue trends, category performance, city-wise sales, and payment method distribution.

 🚀 Key Features
 ----